 Try to retain copyright and control of your own scholarship

-The ownership of your work is a key factor in the ability of some commercial publishers to charge high prices, thereby restricting the number of people who can see and cite your work.
+The ownership of your work is a key factor in the ability of some publishers to charge high prices and places restrictive licenses on it, thereby curtailing the number of people who can see and cite your work.
 It is very common for publishers to request a transfer of copyright when you publish.
 Then you may be required to ask permission or even pay a royalty to post your own work, distribute copies to colleagues or to classes, or even to update an earlier version of your work.

 Examine the pricing of any journal that you contribute to or edit.
-Ask your subject specialist librarian about the reputation of various publishers for expense and licensing restrictions and check the SHERPA-RoMEO site discussed above for more information about individual journals.
+Ask your subject specialist librarian about the reputation of various publishers for expense and licensing restrictions and check the SHERPA-RoMEO for more information about individual journals.